PabbaAbhishek/Hangman/README.md

 For every wrong guess you make, the hangman picture draws itself and once the picture is completed you lose.
 # Prerequisites
 Python
-# Note: Challange the hard level only if you are confident
+# Note: Challange the hard level only if you are confident, if not, you might sacrifise your sleep.